-As in all SU, most recorded sites are situated on elevated erosional landforms (hills, knolls, bluffs, terraces, and ridges).
+As in all SU, most recorded sites (56.5%) are situated on elevated erosional landforms (hills, knolls, bluffs, and ridges).
 Approximately one-quarter of the sites are partially or entirely on terraces.
 Why are so many sites recorded on terraces in the Heart River basin?
+Is this a reflection of survey locations selected based on high probability areas based on our current understanding of settlement distributions?